 About 750 Camp Fire lawsuits were filed against PG&E soon after the devastation from the fire.
 Then, in early 2019, PG&E filed for bankruptcy, saying that it faced approximately $30 billion in liability for the 2017 and 2018 fires.
 But the PG&E bankruptcy doesn’t necessarily mean that PG&E is out of money.
 PG&E filed for a “restructuring” bankruptcy, and some commentators have speculated that PG&E is using the bankruptcy strategically.
 For example, the Insurance Journal reports that PG&E may benefit from having the Campfire lawsuits tried in bankruptcy court because then they’d be tried before a judge, not a jury.
 PG&E may fear that juries would award substantial amounts against them, but there is less risk with a judge, reports Insurance Journal.

 Our lawyers are filing additional suits for fire victims in bankruptcy court.
-The court has set an October 21st deadline for all claim forms to be filed.
+The court has set a December 31st deadline for all claim forms to be filed.
 We are working with our clients to ensure that their claims are all filed before the deadline.